FilipeanSilva/VotingDApp/README.md

    npm run sampoia:time     # Arbitrum Network
    ```

    > **Important:** When using the local network, the remaining time is only updated when a change of state occurs in the contract (e.g., casting a vote).
+To update the remaining time, please vote using another private key.

 ## Running Tests